BrassWire/ParseIY/README.md

 Q: What if I don't want to have any overhead that comes with backtracking approach?

-A: Internals of your parsing algorithm can be arbitrary, you can even use a lexer there.
+A: Internals of your parsing algorithm can be arbitrary, you can even make use of a lexer.
 The only thing that's required of it - is to advance ParserData pos appropriately once it's done.